Average Roster Size in D1, D2, D3, and NAIA Women's College Soccer — 2025 Season Analysis | RosterWise™

 Sources & References

-1. RosterWise roster data, current season — publicly available college athletics websites
+- RosterWise 2025 roster dataset — publicly available college athletics websites, captured April–May 2026